Giant Cacti under the Stars of Salar de Uyuni (Bolivia)

 Huangshan 黄山 – Granite Sculptures at Sunrise

-In the stillness of early morning, the sharp peaks of Huangshan (黄山) rise against a sky brushed with shades of pink and indigo.
-These spectacular granite formations, shaped by millennia of erosion, stand like natural statues—powerful and solemn.
+In the silence of the early morning, the jagged peaks of Huangshan (黄山) stand out clearly against a sky tinted with rose and indigo.

 Whale Shark (Rhincodon typus) – Djibouti